SymmetryLabs/SLStudio/README.md

 ## Running UIv2

+Running UIv2 is as easy as running:

+    ./gradlew runUIv2

+If you get linker errors when you run it, it is probably the case that the prebuilts for your platform need to be rebuilt.
+You can request a rebuild from the #software channel on Slack, or rebuild them yourself if you have a C++ compiler installed.

+## Building the UIv2 native code

+**You do not need to do this unless you changed C++ code, which is only necessary when making new UI widgets.**

 If you're on a Mac, you probably need to set your `JAVA_HOME` variable.
 You can do that by adding this to your `.bashrc` or by just running it in whichever terminal you run gradle in: